passbolt/passbolt_help/_posts/hosting/installation/2021-02-07-hosting-install-source-ce.md

 ---
 title: Install passbolt API from source
-card_title: Do it yourself from source code
+card_title: From source code
-card_teaser: Complete step by step guide to install passbolt CE from the source code
+card_teaser: Guide to install passbolt CE from the source code.
 card_position: 9
 date: 2018-11-13 00:00:00 Z
 description: How to install passbolt CE on your server from the source.